The Story of Yes’ Debut Album

-The eponymous debut of an ambitious new group going by the simple, direct, and rather positive name of Yes.
-Little did they know that behind its unremarkable cover art lay the seeds for one of the most storied and envelope-pushing careers in progressive rock history.
-But then, musical treasures hidden in plain sight were surprisingly commonplace in the heady days of the late ’60s.
+The eponymous debut of an ambitious new group that went by the simple, direct and rather positive name of Yes arrived on July 25, 1969.
+Behind its unremarkable cover art lay the seeds for one of the most storied and envelope-pushing careers in progressive rock history.

-Indeed, at the time the London music scene was abuzz with an endless store of “progressive” rock sounds; a development primarily motivated (like all things) by the Beatles‘ remarkable evolutionary pace, but accelerated, of late, by the arrival of exciting new groups with new perspectives, like Pink Floyd, King Crimson and Procol Harum, to name but a few.
+In fact, musical treasures hidden in plain sight were surprisingly commonplace in the heady days of the late ’60s.
+At the time, the London music scene was abuzz with an endless store of progressive rock sounds.
+The development primarily motivated (like all things) by the Beatles‘ remarkable evolutionary pace, but accelerated, of late, by the arrival of exciting new groups with new perspectives, like Pink Floyd, King Crimson and Procol Harum, to name but a few.

-Having witnessed King Crimson — then the high point for art-rock invention — in concert a few months earlier, Yes brought a daring virtuosity and vigorous attack to both their original material (see the nearly proto-metal plod of ‘Beyond & Before’ and the endlessly shifting, widescreen ‘Survival’) and no doubt record-label appeasing covers of the Byrds‘ ‘I See You’ and the Beatles’ ‘Every Little Thing’ (both of them utterly transformed with jazz breakouts and frantic improvisations until the mere shells of the originals remained).
+Having witnessed King Crimson — then the high point for art-rock invention — in concert a few months earlier, Yes brought a daring virtuosity and vigorous attack to both their original material (see the nearly proto-metal plod of “Beyond and Before” and the endlessly shifting, widescreen “Survival”) and covers of the Byrds‘ “I See You” and the Beatles’ “Every Little Thing” (both of them utterly transformed with jazz breakouts and frantic improvisations until the mere shells of the originals remained).

-‘Yes’ already gave clear evidence of the young quintet’s potential and ambition, to say nothing of their seemingly boundless imagination.
-While it missed the pop charts everywhere but Australia, the LP garnered many good reviews (including, notably, from Rolling Stone‘s opinionated Lester Bangs) and attracted a small following.
+Yes already gave clear evidence of the young quintet’s potential and ambition, to say nothing of their seemingly boundless imagination.
+While it missed the pop charts everywhere but Australia, the LP garnered many good reviews (including, notably, from Rolling Stone‘s Lester Bangs) and attracted a small following.